-Cash and cash equivalents are initially measured at fair value then subsequently at amortised cost and are subject to an insignificant risk of change in value.
+Cash and cash equivalents are initially measured at fair value then subsequently at amortised cost.

 Cash and cash equivalents are subjected to impairment testing using the ECL methodology.
 The Branch considers that credit risk has not increased significantly since initial recognition, and that these assets represent low credit risks, taking into account the credit standing of the counterparties and the nature of the exposures.
-The Company foresees negligible credit losses arising on cash and cash equivalents from possible default events within 12 months from the reporting date, and considers that no allowance for impairment is required at 31 December 2019 (2018: \$nil).
+The Branch foresees negligible credit losses arising on cash and cash equivalents from possible default events within 12 months from the reporting date, and considers that no allowance for impairment is required at 31 December 2022 (2021: \$nil).